Armstrong Clark Oil Based Wood Deck Stains

 by Administrator

-The most important step in any exterior wood restoration or maintenance project is to prep the surface properly prior to staining.
-Armstrong Clark Wood Stains are quality formulated wood coatings with five generations worth of experience that will give your deck lasting beauty and protection.
+The most crucial step in any exterior wood restoration or maintenance project is to properly prep the surface before staining.
+Armstrong Clark Wood Stains are quality-formulated wood coatings with five generations’ worth of experience that will give your deck lasting beauty and protection.

-To ensure you get the expected results from any of the Armstrong Clark Oil Based Wood Stain products it is essential that the wood surface is cleaned and prepped prior to staining.
+To ensure the expected results from any of the Armstrong Clark Oil-Based Wood Stain products, the wood surface must be cleaned and prepped prior to staining.

-The exterior wood surface being refinished needs to be free of any dirt, grime, gray wood fibers, and any old deck stain or sealer.
+The exterior wood surface being refinished needs to be free of dirt, grime, gray wood fibers, and old deck stain or sealer.
 Even new wood needs to be cleaned to remove mill glaze and contaminants.
-For newer or grayed out wood we highly recommend using Restore-A-Deck Wood Cleaner.
+For newer or grayed-out wood, we highly recommend using Restore-A-Deck Wood Cleaner and Brightener.
 This two-step powder system is specially designed to clean and prepare wood for new stain.

 Armstrong Clark Prepping Instructions

-For wood surfaces that have any old deck stains or sealers on them, we recommend the Restore-A-Deck Stain Stripper.
+For wood surfaces with old deck stains or sealers, we recommend the Restore-A-Deck Stain Stripper.
 This product is designed to break down and soften transparent and semi-transparent wood stains so they can be washed away.

 This process of cleaning or stripping the wood will ensure that the Armstrong Clark Wood Stain will penetrate the wood and perform properly.
-Use the simple to follow step-by-step instructions for either RAD product for properly prepping the wood surface.
+Use the simple-to-follow step-by-step instructions for either RAD product to adequately prep the wood surface.

-Applying a new coat of Armstrong Clark Stain (maintenance coat) over an old coat is made easy.
-Prior to applying a maintenance coat of any Armstrong Clark Stain, it is still important to clean the wood surface.
-It is not necessary however to remove the old Armstrong Clark stain, simply clean the surface using the RAD Wood Cleaner and any old Armstrong Stain that remains will bond with the new stain coat.
+Applying a new coat of Armstrong Clark Stain (maintenance coat) over an old coat is easy.
+However, prior to applying a maintenance coat of any Armstrong Clark Stain, it is still important to clean the wood surface.
+It is not necessary, however, to remove the old Armstrong Clark stain.
+Simply clean the surface using the RAD Wood Cleaner, and any old Armstrong Clark stain that remains will bond with the new stain coat.

-Following either the RAD Cleaner or RAD Stain Stripper is step two of the system.
-The RAD step two is a Wood Brightener that will counteract the causticity of the cleaner or stripper and will correct the pH level of the wood making it more acidic.
-This opens the pores of the wood and allows it to accept as much new stain as possible.
+Step two of the system follows either the RAD Cleaner or RAD Stain Stripper.
+The RAD step two is a Wood Brightener that counteracts the causticity of the cleaner or stripper and corrects the wood’s pH level, making it more acidic.
+This opens the wood’s pores and allows it to accept as much new stain as possible.

-Once the exterior wood surface is ready following the prepping instructions allow 1-2 days for the wood surface to dry.
-With proper prepping you can expect the most from your new Armstrong Clark Oil Based Wood Stain.
-It will enhance the wood’s beauty and give you extended use for many years to come.
+Once the exterior wood surface is ready, following the prepping instructions, allow 1-2 days for the wood surface to dry.
+You can expect the most from your new Armstrong Clark Oil-Based Wood Stain with proper prepping.
+It will enhance the wood’s beauty and give you extended use for many years.

 Ask Below for Questions on Prepping for Armstrong Clark Stains